The Tarot Suits in Love Readings

 3 of Swords is usually the end of a relationship and the pain that comes with that.

-5 of Swords is about a really big rift and harsh words/arguments.
+5 of Swords is about a big rift and harsh words/arguments.
+It’s one of the worst cards when it shows up for romantic relationships.

 7 of Swords can involve deceit, the nature of which is shown by surrounding cards.

-10 of Swords also usually speaks of the end of the relationship.
+10 of Swords also usually speaks of the end of romantic relationships.

 The more positive Swords cards are the Ace of Swords and the 6 of Swords.
 The Ace of Swords can show significant improvement in communication and the 6 of Swords is a card of friendship as well as leaving past troubles behind.

-When you see an abundance of Pentacles in a relationship Tarot reading, you know that work and money issues are impacting heavily on the overall health of the relationship.
+When you see an abundance of Pentacles in a relationship Tarot reading, you also know that work and money issues are impacting heavily on the overall health of the relationship.
 Alternatively, health issues could be an area of concern.
 However, conception is also often shown through the Pentacles.
 Both the Ace and the 3 of Pentacles speak of fertility and possible pregnancy.
-The Ace of Cups together with the 3 of Pentacles is often an indication that the Seeker may be pregnant.
+The Ace of Cups together with the 3 of Pentacles can be an indication that the Seeker may be pregnant.
+(Please note that I do not recommend using Tarot cards in place of a pregnancy test.)

 The 6 of Pentacles can indicate inequality and one party being a taker while the other is the giver.

 7 of Pentacles is almost never a good sign for the relationship.
 It shows delays and blockages.
 However, sometimes it just indicates that we need to be patient and the situation will resolve itself.
-Nobody likes to be told to be patient though 😛
+Remember, nobody likes to be told to be patient!

 9 of Pentacles shows a person who is self-sufficient and who has such high standards in love that they simply will not ‘settle.’

-The happiest of all cards in the Suit of Pentacles for the Seeker in love is usually the 10 of Pentacles.
+The happiest of all cards in the Suit of Pentacles for romantic relationships is usually the 10 of Pentacles.
 It is a card that indicates long-term, settling down and enjoying grandchildren together.

 Comments 4